Skip to main content

 It will be a long time before anything a CD-ROM can dish up will eclipse the pleasure and the value of a piece of good narrative prose; but this one, with its broad variety of elements waiting on your summons, suggests quite eloquently the buzzing immensity of details that go into the making of any moment of history.

 Our readers will be as unhappy as I am at the fact that Geoffrey C. Ward’s column, “The Life and Times,” does not appear in this issue.
-Geoff points out, reasonably enough, that he’s been writing his column for more than twelve years now and worries he’s on the verge of getting stale.
-Moreover, he must parcel out his energies among many projects, from the historical documentaries he scripts (the PBS series on baseball and the Civil War, to name just two) to a biography of his great-grandfather, to whom Americans owe a considerable debt: had not Ferdinand Ward cheated Ulysses Grant out of his entire life savings, the old general would never have been pressed into writing his magnificent memoirs.
-I am, however, happy to say that after some sulking on my part Geoff has agreed to view his absence from the magazine as a sabbatical rather than a resignation, and so perhaps we will be able to welcome him back in the future.
+Geoff points out, reasonably enough, that he’s been writing his column for more than 12 years now and worries he’s on the verge of getting stale.
+Moreover, he must parcel out his energies among many projects, from the historical documentaries he scripts (the PBS series on baseball and the Civil War, to name just two) to a biography of his great-grandfather, to whom Americans owe a considerable debt: Had not Ferdinand Ward cheated Ulysses Grant out of his entire life savings, the old general would never have been pressed into writing his magnificent memoirs.
+I am, however, happy to say that after some sulking on my part Geoff has agreed to view his absence from the magazine as a sabbatical, rather than a resignation, and so, perhaps we will be able to welcome him back in the future.

 Donate